 The followers of the Charaka (Samhita) assert that the number is definitely eleven.
 To the above six they add valid cognition through (7) conjunctive reasoning, (8) non-perception, (9) tradition, (10) inclusion and (11) intuition.

-The Charaka Samhita (Charaka Compilation), one the the two classic source of Ayurvedic medicine, compiled around 200 BCE, asserts four addition types of valid cognition in conjunction with diagnosis of diseases.
+The Charaka Samhita (Charaka Compilation), one the two classic source of Ayurvedic medicine, compiled around 200 BCE, asserts five addition types of valid cognition in conjunction with diagnosis of diseases.

 (7) With valid inferential cognition, you use analytic reasoning to infer the cause from an effect, for instance where there is smoke there must be fire.
 The reverse of this is to know something by conjunctive reasoning (rigs-pa), which is to deduce the effect from the conjunction of several causes.
 An example is where there is fire and burning fuel there must be smoke.
 With analytical reasoning, then, you reason backwards from an effect to its cause; with the latter you reason forwards from a cause to its effect, based on experience of the world.